 The Jordan River Commission created the MyJordanRiver.org website, in partnership with the Center for Documentary Expression and Art and Salt Lake County Watershed Planning and Restoration, through an Environmental Protection Agency Urban Waters grant.
 It has proven beneficial by engaging the community and improving conditions along the Jordan River.
 Numerous reports have been filed and over 100 stops curated by students and the public, ranging from poetry to local flora and fauna.

 The Seven Canyons Trust received a 2016 Capacity Building grant from the National Environmental Education Foundation and Toyota to fund the expansion.
 In collaboration with the Jordan River Commission and Braindunk, the MyCanyonCreeks.org websites were built for each creek’s watershed.
-With additional support from Wells Fargo in 2017, the Trust will release the seven, new interactive mobile websites in Fall 2017.
-This platform will span the east and west-sides, bridging cultural gaps as residents explore their hydrology, inform municipalities of water quality and social issues, and highlight stories, history, culture, and destinations significant to them.
+With additional support from Wells Fargo in 2017, the Trust released the seven, new interactive mobile websites in Winter 2018.
+This platform spans the east and west-sides, bridging cultural gaps as residents explore their hydrology, inform municipalities of water quality and social issues, and highlight stories, history, culture, and destinations significant to them.